thammegowda/mtdata/README.md

 - (And more of such tiny details over the time.)

 [MTData](https://github.com/thammegowda/mtdata) is here to:
-- Automate machinbe translation training data creation by taking out human intervention.
+- Automate machine translation training data creation by taking out human intervention.
 This is inspired by [SacreBLEU](https://github.com/mjpost/sacreBLEU) that takes out human intervention at the evaluation stage.
 - A reusable tool instead of dozens of use-once shell scripts spread across multiple repos.